Mining on Lium Compute Subnet

 - Monitor for unusual activity

-- Set up alerts for executor disconnections
+- Set up alerts for node disconnections

 - Maintain backups of configuration files